tommcgurl/brewbook-ionic/README.md

         + We will use the $q library for this
     - We then expose this new function on the factory for consumers to call

-2. Now we can create a controller and template for our new view
+2. Now we can create a controller and template
+    - The template will display all of the detials of our current brew. we can use an ng-if directive on values that may not be present, so that we don't show useless labels. for our new view
-    - First we'll add an _allBrews_ folder to our _layout_ folder that will hold our _allBrews.controller.js_ and _allBrews.template.html_
+    - First we'll add an _allBrews_ folder to our _layout_ folder that will hold our _allBrews.controller.js_ and _allBrews.template
+        - The template will display all of the detials of our current brew. we can use an ng-if directive on values that may not be present, so that we don't show useless labels.
+  .html_
     - The controller should have the array of brews on it's scope
     - We will be using the [_controllerAs_](https://github.com/johnpapa/angular-styleguide#controlleras-with-vm) syntax
     - So we will create a property, vm.brews
     - We will inject our newly created _BrewService_
     - In our activate function we will call BrewService.getBrewList and set vm.brews to the response.
+    - The Template
-    - The Template will use the [collection-repeat directive](http://blog.ionic.io/collection-repeat-iteration-two/) mentioned above to create a list item for every brew
+        - The template will display all of the detials of our current brew. we can use an ng-if directive on values that may not be present, so that we don't show useless labels. will use the [collection-repeat directive](http://blog.ionic.io/collection-repeat-iteration-two/) mentioned above to create a list item for every brew
+    - The template
-    - The template should contain an _ion-view_, and an _ion-content_ element.
+        - The template will display all of the detials of our current brew. we can use an ng-if directive on values that may not be present, so that we don't show useless labels. should contain an _ion-view_, and an _ion-content_ element.
     - Inside the _ion-content_ we will render an _ion-list_ of _ion-items_
     - In each ion-item we will put the details of the brew
     - An [_ion-spinner_](http://ionicframework.com/docs/api/directive/ionSpinner/) element will be added so that we can display a spinner while the data is being fetched.

-3. Now we have to modify the _tabs.template.html_ and _app.js_
+3. Now we have to modify the _tabs.template
+    - The template will display all of the detials of our current brew. we can use an ng-if directive on values that may not be present, so that we don't show useless labels..html_ and _app.js_
     - We can change the tab-dash to tab-brews
         + Since we no longer need that generated tab we can remove the _layout/dashTab_ folder
     - We can change the icon for the brews tab to the _pint_ icon provided by ionicons!